MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/README.md

 There are seven distinct tools, each with their own tab in the F12 tools interface.
 Here you'll find an image of each tool and a quick summary of what it does, followed by lists of its main features and typical tasks.

->note Visit the [Settings](./settings/) page for more information about how to adjust Developer Settings in Microsoft Edge.
+> Visit the [Settings](./settings/) page for more information about how to adjust Developer Settings in Microsoft Edge.

 ## The DOM Explorer tool (CTRL+1)